 Many labs are inundated with a high volume of samples on a regular basis.
 Pharmaceutical and biotechnology labs can process thousands of samples daily, while medical labs are regularly bombarded with patient specimens.
 Because tube labeling can take up a significant portion of your day, having a system in place that can streamline the process is a necessity.
-For large labs, that includes having an automated labeling system.
+For large labs, that includes labeling automation using automated print-and-apply systems.

 What you should look for in an automated labeling system